kmitkovk/FlightsVisualizer/README.md

 #### TOBEDONE:
-- Add table for country-city data with month and timestamp (to be used for caching)
+- Add table for country-city data with month and timestamp (to be used for caching) - !!!
+Flights do get cheaper!! so do scrape on regular basis
   - record destination_countries as a DB record:
   - if, for a certain month, you already checked orig-dest_country with a price limit:
      - there is very little chance that if you check further into the future, it will be cheaper